Stuart's Ham Radio Page - Callsigns G1IDE, M3IDE & now MØSAR

 (Late 2009: Having had the rig apart again to replace the key socket which had disintegrated, I made some more notes on the power switch mod.
 Remove the bottom of the case.
 Undo the screws which hold the power cables, and remove the power socket by sliding it out.
 Undo the nine circuit board mounting screws, noting that two of them hold down the cable loom restrainers.
 Undo the three longer screws which hold down the power devices - you'll need some heat-sink compound when re-assembling.
 Unplug the three RF cables, noting their positions.
 Carefully lift the circuit board and turn it over.
 Solder in the sleeved 10-ohm 1-watt resistor.
 Turn the board back over.
 Near the main fuse, cut the track carefully.
 Parallel-up the contacts of the main switch on the front panel.
 Reassemble.)

-This is my best acquisition (Dec 2008) ... which I'm still learning to drive!
-I've started to use a desk mic now - an Icom SM-8.
+This is my best acquisition (Dec 2008) ... which I'm still learning to drive (in 2024)!
+I use a desk mic with it - an Icom SM-8.

 Spring 2014 - acquired an Elecraft K2/100 with 160m and SSB boards.
+This has been used mainly by the club for CW Field Day.

 Antennas: